 Create Virtual Host

 Now that you have created a landing page and set correct ownership and permissions.
-By default, the required directories will need to be made and set up.
+The required directories will need to be made and set up by default.

 First, make the directories needed for sites-available and sites-enabled.
 Nginx users would be familiar with this setup as well.